 Now that we have a backup of our website and disabled cache, it’s time to proceed with the upgrade.
 I would only recommend manually updating WordPress when the default option is not available.
 For instance, when debugging a faulty plugin or removing malware from a hacked site.

-- The next step is to access your file system.
+- Log into your website’s file system.
 You can use FTP or the file manager from your hosting control panel.
 Personally, I like working with cPanel’s file manager.

 - In the root directory of your WordPress installation, select every folder and file except “wp-content”, “wp-config.php” and any “hidden files”.
 The “wp-content” folder contains all your images, themes, and plugins while the “wp-config.php” connects your site to the database.
 Whatever you do, don’t delete them!